ragavivenugopal/ragavivenugopal/README.md

-- 👋 Hi, I’m @ragavivenugopal
+- 👋 Hey there, I’m @ragavivenugopal
-- 👀 I’m interested in full stack development,DevOps,UI/UX designing, digital art and graphic designing
-- 🌱 I’m currently learning DevOps
+- 👀 I’m a User Experience designer

 <!---
 ragavivenugopal/ragavivenugopal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.